Big oil options trades revive speculation about producer hedging

-NEW YORK (Reuters) - Two big trades in oil options worth nearly $60 million last week boosted volatility in that market and revived speculation among traders that U.S. producers are placing hedges to guard against another price rout this fall.
+NEW YORK, June 25 (Reuters) - Two big trades in oil options worth nearly $60 million last week boosted volatility in that market and revived speculation among traders that U.S. producers are placing hedges to guard against another price rout this fall.

 Hedging for future production now is prudent, some said, as trading ahead looks to remain rangebound.
 However, dealers said bearish fears have been revived because supply is due to swell when refineries start fall maintenance just as a slug of imports is due to hit the U.S. Gulf Coast.